vignesh99/vignesh99.github.io/Projects.md

 <hr style="border:2px solid gray">

 ### Talk on MIMO transceiver optimization
 I gave a talk on transceiver optimization for THP (Tomlinson-Harashima Precoded) MIMO systems as a part of the course Multi-Antenna Digital Communications.
 The talk revolved around understanding multiplicative Schur convex objective functions and how the implications of the work can be understood using already known concepts.
-Here are the [slides](https://github.com/vignesh99/Transceiver-Optimization-MIMO-systems/blob/master/Presentation.pdf) and the [paper](https://ieeexplore.ieee.org/document/4567648) by _Alberto D’Amico_ which was expounded.
+Here are the [slides](https://github.com/vignesh99/Transceiver-Optimization-MIMO-systems/blob/master/Presentation.pdf) from the talk and the [paper](https://ieeexplore.ieee.org/document/4567648) by _Alberto D’Amico_ that was expounded.
 <hr style="border:2px solid gray">

 ### Spoken Digit Recognition via HMM and ANN